Linsonnaval/linsonnaval.github.io/README.md

 <div class="Projects" id="Projects">
 <h3>Projects</h3>

+Note: Due to sensitive nature of many of my work projects (federal government - public trust), only some informal work projects shown at the moment.

 <a href="YOLO for Bird Flu Detection in Chickens.pptx">Link to Presentation<br>
 <img src="Presentation.JPG" alt="Presentation" width="500"></a><br>
 Our hackathon team was trying to leverage computer vision data to provide machine learning to a model in which cameras could identify chickens sick (avian flu or other aliments).